dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 Finding the program headers within an ELF binary is also quite straightforward.
 The offset of the first phdr is given by the `phoff` (program header offset) field of the ELF header.

-Like section headers, each program header is tighly packed against the next one.
+Like section headers, each program header is tightly packed against the next one.
 This means that  program headers can be treated as an array.
 As an example is possible to loop through the _phdrs_ as follows:

 ```c
 void loop_phdrs(Elf64_Ehdr* ehdr) {